 Suzanne Derry, Director of National Partnerships and Programs / Senior Solicitor

-Trudie Sarks is a Solicitor at the Arts Law Centre with a BA/LLB from the University of Sydney and a Masters in Intellectual Property Law from University College London.
-Prior to working at the Arts Law Centre Trudie was a Senior Associate Solicitor in private practice.
-She has experience in advising clients in respect of a range of intellectual property issues including copyright, trade marks, designs, patents, domain names as well as passing off and Australian Consumer Law issues.
-Trudie has also worked at the Max Planck Institute for Intellectual Property and Competition Law in Munich and undertaken internships at the World Intellectual Property Organisation and the World Trade Organisation in Geneva.
+Trudie Sarks is a Principal Solicitor at the Arts Law Centre with a BA/LLB from the University of Sydney and a Masters in Intellectual Property Law from University College London.
+She is experienced in advising clients in respect of a range of intellectual property issues including copyright, trade marks, designs, domain names as well as defamation, passing off and Australian Consumer Law issues.
+She also advises on business structures and debt recovery.
+Prior to working at the Arts Law Centre Trudie was a Senior Associate in private practice.
+Trudie has also worked at the Max Planck Institute for Intellectual Property and Competition Law in Munich and undertaken internships at the World Intellectual Property Organisation (WIPO) and the World Trade Organisation (WTO) in Geneva.
 Trudie is passionate about the arts and assisting artists in protecting their intellectual property.

 Roxanne Lorenz, Solicitor

 She holds a Bachelor of Laws/Bachelor of Arts from Griffith University and has over nine years’ experience working in the arts and entertainment sector.
 Previous to Arts Law, she has worked for organisations including Queensland Theatre Company, Brisbane Festival and the Australia Council for the Arts; the Australian Government’s arts funding and advisory body.
 Roxanne has an interest in arts policy, copyright and intellectual property law matters.